We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 We have an outstanding Pastoral and SEN team who help meet the needs of all pupils.
 We use GL Assessment's PASS survey with all pupils to identify any issues pupils have in school.
 The pastoral team and trained counsellor then work to ensure that any issues pupils have are addressed as the mental well-being of pupils is paramount to us here at St Bede's.

-The SEN team, as well as using the results for the PT series, also use the Dyslexia and Dyscalculia screener with specific pupils to identify needs and then work in conjunction with staff to put provision in place for these pupils.
+The SEN team, as well as using the results for the PT Series, also use the Dyslexia and Dyscalculia Screeners with specific pupils to identify needs and then work in conjunction with staff to put provision in place for these pupils.

-We have used GL Assessment for over five years now and buy in to the CDS.
-We predominantly use GL Assessment for the PTM, PTE, PTS and CAT4 assessments to help us monitor pupils through their time at the school and demonstrate progress from entry to exit.
-Last year our year 8 pupils left with 89% at or above National Standard in English and Maths; when they arrived in year 5 this figure was only 35%.
+We have used GL Assessment for over five years now and buy in to the Complete Digital Solution.
+We predominantly use GL Assessment for the PTM, PTE, PTS and CAT4 assessments, to help us monitor pupils through their time at the school and demonstrate progress from entry to exit.
+Last year our Year 8 pupils left with 89% at or above National Standard in English and Maths; when they arrived in Year 5 this figure was only 35%.

 The ethos and values of St Edward’s Church of England Academy are based on the teachings of Jesus Christ and underpin everything that we are and do, which is encompassed in the word 'RESPECT'.
 Each letter links to the Academy motto: 'Learn for Life'

 We operate a Pastoral System based on three houses:

 These are led by our full time pastoral team of House Leaders who provide 'wrap around' pastoral care for our pupils and instil a sense of belonging to our learning community.